localstack/devcontainer-template/README.md

 >[!WARNING]
 > This repo currently a work in progress which might introduce breaking changes without notification.

-## List of templates
+## List of Templates
 - LocalStack Docker-in-Docker: setup a devcontainer with LocalStack running in an internal Docker service
 - LocalStack Docker-outside-of-Docker: setup a devcontainer communicating with a separate LocalStack instance running on the same Docker network

 ## Usage

-To use either of the templates use a supported tool and choose one of them, then either add custom values to the options or keep the defaults.
+To use either of the Templates use a supported tool and choose one of them, then either add custom values to the options or keep the defaults.
-Alternatively, copy the contents of the desired template's `.devcontainer` folder and customize it as necessary.
+Alternatively, copy the contents of the desired Template's `.devcontainer` folder and customize it as necessary.

-Both variation of the templates adds automatically the [official LocalStack DevContainer Feature](https://github.com/localstack/devcontainer-feature), which installs the CLI and by demand the most popular Local™ Tools.
+Both variation of the Templates adds automatically the [official LocalStack DevContainer Feature](https://github.com/localstack/devcontainer-feature), which installs the CLI and by demand the most popular *Local Tools™*.
 Currently this calls for a **Debian-based** DevContainer image.

 ### LocalStack - Docker-in-Docker

-This version of the template starts up LocalStack in an internal Docker service in the DevContainer, hence we set a volume by default for data persistence.
+This version of the Template starts up LocalStack in an internal Docker service in the DevContainer, hence we set a volume by default for data persistence.
 As a result the newly built DevContainers do not necessarily need to re-download images as long this volume exists on the system.
 Additionally the DevContainer bind mounts a folder from the host system as `/data`, which will be used to store LocalStack data (`LOCALSTACK_VOLUME_DIR`).